wieni/lola/Readme.md

             preDeploy: preDeployScript.js

 environments:
-    # This is reserved, you can set global stuff for each stack in each env
+    # This is reserved, you can set global stuff for each stack in each env.
+Optional.
     default:
         <stack1>:
             # This will override ANY region/profile for stack1 in ANY env below